bstefanescu/qutejs/web/doc/docs/components.md

 To make it simpler, we will use the term **ViewModel** interchangeably with **ViewModel Component** or **Component**.

 The main job of a `ViewModel` is to render pure data into a DOM tree.
 This is done through the `ViewModel.render` method.
 Writing rendering methods by hand is difficult and this is why templates are good for.  \
 Templates are compiled as rendering functions.
-Instead of writing complex javascript routines - you simply write a template, compile it, then assign it as the `render` method of a `ViewMNodel` object.
+Instead of writing complex javascript routines - you simply write a template, compile it, then assign it as the `render` method of a `ViewModel` object.

 ### The DOM Element of a Component